mrochk/fastlob/README.md

 # `pylob` | Python Limit-Order-Book
 **Fast &amp; minimalist fixed decimal precision limit-order-book (LOB) implementation in pure Python.**

-*Package currently in development, can not be used yet.*
+*Package currently in development, bugs are expected.*

-The goal is to build an efficient, clean and easy to use package for whoever needs to be able to quickly run a limit-order-book in their Python project.
+The goal is to build an efficient, clean and easy to use package for whoever needs a limit-order-book in their project.

 We aim to keep the API minimalist and simple, while having reasonable performances (for a pure Python implementation).
 We intend the final project to contain no more than ~1000 lines of code.